-Oklahoma lies in the south-central region of the U.S, with Texas to its south and west, Kansas to its north, Missouri towards the northeast, Arkansas on the east, New Mexico on the west, and Colorado to the northwest.
-It has been nicknamed the ‘Sooner State,’ and the people living here are colloquially called ’Okies.’
+Oklahoma lies in the south-central region of the U.S, sharing its borders with the states of Texas,, Kansas, Missouri, Arkansas, New Mexico, and Colorado.
+It has been nicknamed the ‘Sooner State’ and the people living here are informally called ’Okies’.
 Spread over 69,899 sq miles, it has a population of around 3.9 million.
-A major producer of oil and natural gas and agricultural products, its economic foundation has been built on aviation, energy, telecommunications, and biotechnology.
-Oklahoma City, the capital, and Tulsa are two of the largest cities here, and they play a significant role in its economy.
+Its economy has prospered on the basis of biotechnology, aviation, and telecommunications, it also has plants for the production of agricultural goods and oil and natural gas.
+Oklahoma City, the capital, and Tulsa are two of the largest cities here, and they play an important role in its economy.

-Oklahoma’s natural terrain ranges from arid plains to subtropical forests and mountains.
-It is estimated that almost 24 percent of Oklahoma is under forest cover, whereas prairie grasslands are found mostly in the state’s central and western portions.
+Oklahoma’s natural landscape covers mountains, arid plains, and forests.
+Reports state that nearly 24 percent of Oklahoma is under forest cover, however, there is a proliferation of prairie grasslands in its central and western portions.

 Some wonderful places to live in are Edmond and Norman, suburbs of Oklahoma City, and Jenks, Bixby, and Owasso, all suburbs of Tulsa.
 Piedmont and Tuttle are counted among the wealthy vicinities with beautiful homes.
 Owners of homes in Oklahoma need to protect their hard-earned investment from natural disasters such as tornadoes and wildfires, to which they are vulnerable.

 Being part of the ‘tornado alley’, frequent thunderstorms, damaging winds, hailstorms, and tornadoes are common in Oklahoma state.
 It is reported that Oklahoma City alone suffered five tornadoes in one day in 1974!
-It has one of the highest rates of tornado strikes globally, with an unheard-of average of 62 tornado strikes per year.
-Further, Oklahoma suffered devastating wildfires, in 2016, which burned 767,780 acres, making it the largest in the nation the number of acres burned.
+It holds the infamous record of being one of the highest in tornado strikes in the world, with a stupendous average of 62 tornado strikes per year.
+Further, Oklahoma suffered devastating wildfires, in 2016, which burned 767,780 acres, making it the largest in the nation by the number of acres burned.
 According to statistics from Verisk, more than 4.5 million U.S. properties are at high to extreme wildfire risk, of which nearly 153,400 households are in Oklahoma.

-Oklahoma public adjusters have the knowledge and expertise in estimating the costs incurred from damage, especially due to natural calamities.
-They may even take the assistance of building structural consultants, engineers, water damage restoration consultants, mold hygienists, and content examiners to prepare your complicated claim fully.
+Oklahoma public adjusters have the knowledge and expertise in estimating the costs incurred from damage especially due to natural calamities.
+They may consult architects, mold specialists, and other experts like water damage repairers to prepare an exhaustive claim.